sammccord/solid-pixi/README.md

 texture.defaultAnchor = { x: 0.5, y: 0.5 } as ObservablePoint;

 /**
- * Create a new PIXI application, props are 1:1 with PIX.IApplicationOptions for construction.
+ * Create a new PIXI application
+ * Component props are 1:1 with PIXI.IApplicationOptions for construction.
  *
- * Children will automatically be added to the closest container */ export default function TransparentBackground() {
+ * Children will automatically be added to the closest parent container */ export default function TransparentBackground() {
   return (